meghananekkanti25/Airline-Customer-Satisfaction/README.md

 5. Gradient Classifier
 6. K Nearest Neighbour Classifier

-We evaluated their accuracy and AUC to determine the model that consistently achieved the highest accuracy across various data subsets, helping us select the best model.
+We evaluated the models based on accuracy and AUC to determine which consistently performed the best.

-### The results are as follows:
+### Results:

 #### Subset based on 'Type of Customer Class':
-1.  **Business Class** - Random Forest Classifier.
-It has an accuracy of 97.19% and an AUC mean of 99.55%.
+1.  **Business Class** - Random Forest Classifier with an accuracy of 97.19% and an AUC mean of 99.55%.
-2.  **Economy Class** - Random Forest Classifier.
-It has an accuracy of 94.51% and an AUC mean of 98.12%.
+2.  **Economy Class** -  Random Forest Classifier with an accuracy of 94.51% and an AUC mean of 98.12%.
-3.  **Economy Plus Class** - Gradient Boosting Classifier.
-It has an accuracy of 94.01% and an AUC mean of 98.22%.
+3.  **Economy Plus Class** - Gradient Boosting Classifier with an accuracy of 94.01% and an AUC mean of 98.22%.

 #### Subset based on 'Gender':
-1.  **Male** - Random Forest Classifier.
-It has an accuracy of 95.69% and an AUC mean of 99.22%.
+1.  **Male** - Random Forest Classifier with an accuracy of 95.69% and an AUC mean of 99.22%.
-2.  **Female** - Random Forest Classifier.
-It has an accuracy of 95.85% and an AUC mean of 99.23%.
+2.  **Female** - Random Forest Classifier with an accuracy of 95.85% and an AUC mean of 99.23%.

 #### Subset based on 'Age Group':
-1. **Age group 1 (6-18)** - Gradient Boosting Classifier.
-It has an accuracy of 95.23% and an AUC mean of 98.46%.
+1. **Age group 1 (6-18)** - Gradient Boosting Classifier with an accuracy of 95.23% and an AUC mean of 98.46%.
-2. **Age group 2 (19-24)** - Random Forest Classifier.
-It has an accuracy of 94.57% and an AUC mean of 98.81%.
+2. **Age group 2 (19-24)** - Random Forest Classifier with an accuracy of 94.57% and an AUC mean of 98.81%.
-3. **Age group 3 (25-34)** - Random Forest Classifier.
-It has an accuracy of 95.69% and an AUC mean of 99.17%.
+3. **Age group 3 (25-34)** - Random Forest Classifier with an accuracy of 95.69% and an AUC mean of 99.17%.
-4. **Age group 4 (35-44)** - Random Forest Classifier.
-It has an accuracy of 94.97% and an AUC mean of 98.85%.
+4. **Age group 4 (35-44)** - Random Forest Classifier with an accuracy of 94.97% and an AUC mean of 98.85%.
-5. **Age group 5 (45-54)** - Random Forest Classifier.
-It has an accuracy of 96.25% and an AUC mean of 99.37%.
+5. **Age group 5 (45-54)** - Random Forest Classifier with an accuracy of 96.25% and an AUC mean of 99.37%.
-6. **Age group 6 (55-64)** - Gradient Boosting Classifier.
-It has an accuracy of 95.49% and an AUC mean of 99.19%.
+6. **Age group 6 (55-64)** - Gradient Boosting Classifier with an accuracy of 95.49% and an AUC mean of 99.19%.
-7. **Age group 7 (>65)** - Gradient Boosting Classifier.
-It has an accuracy of 94.76% and an AUC mean of 98.25%.
+7. **Age group 7 (>65)** - Gradient Boosting Classifier with an accuracy of 94.76% and an AUC mean of 98.25%.

 #### Subset based on 'Type of Travel':
-1. **Business Travel** - Random Forest Classifier.
-It has an accuracy of 96.25% and an AUC mean of 99.37%.
+1. **Business Travel** - Random Forest Classifier with an accuracy of 96.25% and an AUC mean of 99.37%.
-2. **Personal Travel** - Gradient Boosting Classifier.
-It has an accuracy of 95.80% and an AUC mean of 97.83%.
+2. **Personal Travel** - Gradient Boosting Classifier with an accuracy of 95.80% and an AUC mean of 97.83%.

 #### Subset based on 'Type of Customer':
-1. **Loyal Customer** - Random Forest Classifier.
-It has an accuracy of 96.67% and an AUC mean of 99.46%.
+1. **Loyal Customer** - Random Forest Classifier with an accuracy of 96.67% and an AUC mean of 99.46%.
-2. **Disloyal Customer** - Gradient Boosting Classifier.
-It has an accuracy of 94.03% and an AUC mean of 98.17%.
+2. **Disloyal Customer** - Gradient Boosting Classifier with an accuracy of 94.03% and an AUC mean of 98.17%.

 ## 📈 Business Decision

-We selected a model for each group based on its highest accuracy for our business decision.
-Next, we conducted recursive feature elimination to remove the weakest features.
-After that, we retrained the selected model for each group using the chosen features and considering both accuracy and AUC mean.
+We selected the best-performing model for each subset based on accuracy.
+Afterward, we performed recursive feature elimination to discard the weakest features.
+We then retrained the selected models using the chosen features, considering both accuracy and AUC mean.

-Our process involves selecting the best-performing model for each subset and identifying its top three essential features.
-We plan to increase the satisfaction rating by one for each of these features and predict how the initially dissatisfied passengers will be expected to be satisfied based on the test data.
-With model accuracies consistently above 93%, we can be confident in the accuracy of our predictions, enabling us to calculate the cost, profit, and cost-benefit of each scenario.
+By selecting the highest-performing models for each group and identifying their top three features, we aimed to improve satisfaction by increasing these features' ratings by one point for each group.
+We then predicted how dissatisfied passengers would respond to these changes based on the test data.
+With model accuracies consistently above 93%, we can confidently rely on these predictions, allowing us to calculate the costs, profits, and cost-benefit for each scenario.

-We assigned the profit per unit (as dissatisfied in the test, but prediction with increased satisfaction predicts satisfaction) at $500.
-We assigned the following costs for each variable per unit increase:
+We assigned a profit per unit (for those initially dissatisfied but predicted to be satisfied with increased satisfaction) at $500.
+We also determined the cost for each feature per unit increase:

 1. Flight Distance: $400
-2. Inflight wifi Service: $80
+2. Inflight Wi-Fi Service: $80
 3. Ease of Online Booking: $60
-4. Gate location: $140
+4. Gate Location: $140
 5. Food and Drink: $100
 6. Online Boarding: $70
 7. Seat Comfort: $110